mir-ashiq/travel-flask/README.md

 ---

+## Advanced Admin Features

+### Quick Actions & Inline Editing
+- Approve/reject testimonials, confirm/cancel bookings, publish/unpublish/duplicate packages with one click.
+- Edit fields inline in the admin list view for faster management.

+### Import/Export & PDF
+- Export bookings, testimonials, users, and packages as CSV or PDF from the admin panel.
+- Import users and packages in bulk from CSV files.

+### User Impersonation
+- Admins can impersonate any user for troubleshooting or support.

+### Notifications
+- Real-time polling for new bookings and support tickets in the admin panel.

+### Dashboard Analytics
+- Visual widgets for bookings by region, revenue, and ticket status.

+### File Validation
+- Images and videos are validated for type and size on upload (20MB for images, 150MB for videos).

+### Custom Jinja Filter
+- `from_json`: Use `{{ value|from_json }}` in templates to parse JSON strings (see `app.py`).

+### Error Handling
+- Custom 404 and 500 error pages with site branding.

+---

 ## Customization
 - **Site Branding:** Update site name, logo, contact info, and social links in the admin Site Settings.
+- **Hero Slides:** Manage homepage hero slides (images, text, animations) in Site Settings.
 - **Email Templates:** Edit email content in the admin panel or directly in `templates/emails/`.
 - **Add Content:** Use the admin panel to add new destinations, packages, gallery images, and more.
 - **Languages:** Add new translations using Flask-Babel if needed.
+- **Admin Templates:**
+  - `admin/list_with_actions.html`: Quick actions, details modal, inline editing
+  - `admin/import_users.html`, `admin/import_packages.html`: Bulk import forms
+  - `admin/bookings_pdf.html`, `admin/packages_pdf.html`: PDF export
+  - `admin/base.html`: Dark mode toggle, notifications

 ---